Prime Minister of the United Kingdom: Resignation

 Prime minister Rishi Sunak announces his resignation outside 10 Downing Street, 5 July 2024.

 A prime minister ends their tenure by offering their resignation to the British monarch.
 This can happen after their party has suffered a general election defeat, so that they no longer command the confidence of the House of Commons.
 It can also happen mid-term, if they are forced to resign for political reasons, or for other reasons such as ill-health.
 If the prime minister resigns mid-term, and their party has a majority in the Commons, the party selects a new leader according to its rules, and this new leader is invited by the monarch to become the new prime minister.
-The outgoing prime minister is likely to remain in post until the new leader has been chosen by the party.
+The outgoing prime minister is likely to remain in office until the party has chosen a new leader.
 After resigning, the outgoing prime minister remains a member of Parliament.
 An outgoing prime minister can ask the monarch to bestow honours on any number of people of their choosing, known as the Prime Minister's Resignation Honours.
 No incumbent prime minister has ever lost their own seat at a general election.
 Only one prime minister has been assassinated: Spencer Perceval, in 1812.